ricn/ricn.github.io/_drafts/2015-09-20-turbolinks-in-phoenix.markdown

 });
 {% endhighlight %}

-This means that all a-tags within the #pjax-container will be loaded used as a pjax-link and load the url content using ajax.
+This means that all a tags within the #pjax-container will be loaded used as a pjax-link and load the url content using ajax.

 Now, we are getting closer to a complete solution.
-But we still needs to tell the server to not render & send the layout to the client.
+But we still needs to tell the server to not render and send the layout to the client.
 This can easily be done by creating a custom plug in Phoenix:

+{% highlight elixir %}
+## web/plugs/pjax.ex
+defmodule Pjax.Plugs.Pjax do
+  import Plug.Conn
+  use Phoenix.Controller

+  def init(default), do: default

+  def call(conn, default) do
+    use_pjax? = Enum.any?(conn.req_headers, fn(x) -> {"x-pjax", "true"} == x end)
+    if use_pjax?, do: conn |> put_layout(false), else: conn
+  end
+end
+{% endhighlight %}

+This simple plug just looks for the x-pjax request header that will be added by the jquery plugin when we click on a link.
+If that header is present we tell Phoenix to not use any layout, otherwise we just return the conn as is.

+The last thing we need to do is to add the plug to our browser stack:

+{% highlight elixir %}
+## web/router.ex
+...
+pipeline :browser do
+  plug :accepts, ["html"]
+  plug :fetch_session
+  plug :fetch_flash
+  plug :protect_from_forgery
+  plug :put_secure_browser_headers
+  plug Pjax.Plugs.Pjax
+end
+...
+{% endhighlight %}